Hands on Kirkwood Projects 2013

-Greentree Parade (September 15, 9 am, KHS) - Volunteers will walk in the parade to help promote Hands on Kirkwood.
-The theme is “Once Upon a Time”.
-We will need volunteers to help design a float.
-Flyers will be handed out during the parade listing the events of October 27th.
+Greentree Parade (September 14, 9 am, KHS) - Volunteers will walk in the parade to help promote Hands on Kirkwood.
+The theme is “Wild West”.
+Flyers will be handed out during the parade listing the events of October 5th.
 Candy for the kids and dog treats for dogs will also be given out.
 WEAR YOUR HOK SHIRTS!!
 Volunteers: (Goal: unlimited).
 Must be able to walk the distance of the parade.

 Home Projects – Volunteers will serve Kirkwood residents who are in need of help around the house.
 There are a variety of opportunities to help these residents such as performing simple household chores, moving furniture and/or boxes, winterizing homes, etc. If you are in need of help around your house, click here.
 Volunteers: (Goal: 50).
 Requires lifting, carrying and general yard work.

 Recycling (St. Louis Community College at Meramec) - Visitors can bring old computer equipment, batteries, small appliances, etc. and drop off for recycling.
-There is a need for a small group of volunteers to collect these items and then deliver them to an organization that refurbishes salvageable electronics and donates them to needy families.
-The remaining items will be recycled rather than ending up in a landfill.
+Paper shredding will also be available.
 Click here for more information.
-Volunteers: Volunteer sign-up is full.
+Volunteers: (Goal: 5).
+Must be personable and able to stand.

 Winterize Car Check – Volunteers will inspect cars and provide them with a checklist of items to follow up with their local mechanic.
 In addition, windshield wiper fluid will be topped off, tires and batteries will be checked.
 Volunteers: (Goal: 15).
 Basic auto knowledge is required.
 Must be able to move around a car.